 For most humans the 1000 hours rule is a good measure of dedication and talent.
 We work hard to cultivate that talent over time, and with persistence we might achieve something unique and valuable.
 AI, as we know it today, represents an automation of those 1000 hours and the ability to both scale up and broaden out.

 Just like a real human there is a requirement to learn from experience.
-A lot of data must feed the machine for it to learn, and that data comes from the real world.
+A lot of data must be acquired to feed the machines need for learning, and that data comes from the real world.
 Just like you.
 If you feed the machine real world experiences is it not just as able to connect with humans as you or I?

 As a human I'm not merely learning data, but experiencing it.
 I'm experiencing joy and pain and kindness and hunger and nurturing and hope.
 They are not abstractions.
 My pulse quickens with both fear and love, yet not in the same way.
 They feel different because they are different.
 Yes my knowledge is derived from tens of thousands of years of human life on this earth, but it's my experience that gives gravity and value to this knowledge.